-If you’re unable to negotiate balance transfer fees and you can’t find a card that doesn’t charge one, there are other options you might consider.
+If you’re unable to negotiate a balance transfer fee and you can’t find a card that doesn’t charge one, there are other options you might consider.

-For example, you could apply for a debt consolidation loan in place of a balance transfer.
+For example, you could apply for a debt consolidation loan instead of doing a balance transfer.
 There are pros and cons to this approach.

-If you decide to transfer a balance to a 0% APR card with or without a fee, make sure you have a strategy for paying it off.
+If you decide to transfer a balance to a 0% APR card with or without a fee, make sure you have a strategy to pay it off.
 Most important, keep an eye on the calendar so you don’t risk triggering interest charges once the promotional period expires.

 “The best thing you can do is pay down most or all of it while the introductory rate is still in effect,” says Steiner.